blinken/power-rail-probe/README.md

 ## Under construction

 **This project is not yet complete.
-Outstanding work includes -**
- * PCB layout
- * Testing and characterisation
+The board layout is finished, but has not yet been manufactured, tested, or characterised.**

 [Feedback and comments on the design](https://github.com/blinken/power-rail-probe/issues) are very much appreciated.